Tantrisse/Factorio-mods-manager/README.md

 * Install "bobvehicleequipment"
 * Enable "bobplates" and "bobgreenhouse" (assuming they are already installed)
-* Disable "IndustrialRevolution" because of incompatibility issues with bob's mods
+* Disable "IndustrialRevolution" because of incompatibility issues with Bob's mods
-* Finally we update all mods
+* Finally, we update all mods

 All this can be done in one command :
 ```shell script